 WALK ACROSS THE BROOKLYN BRIDGE

 The Brooklyn Bridge is a spectacular landmark that connects the boroughs of Manhattan and Brooklyn and can be crossed by car, bike or on foot.
-Whether you decide to venture over it or admire it from the various viewpoints around the surrounding area, it is definitely something you need to add to your list whenever you visit NYC.
+Whether you decide to venture over it or admire it from the various viewpoints around the surrounding area, it is definitely something you need to add to your list whenever you visit New York City.

 The entire length of the bridge is about a mile long and if you’re walking, you’ll need about 30 minutes (more if you’re strolling, taking pictures or simply taking it all in).
 There are various ways of accessing the bridge, though my personal favorite is from the Brooklyn side – the views are better!